Quickstart

 docker pull samhorsfield96/ggcaller:latest

-Place all of you samples to analyse in the same directory.
+Place all of your samples to be analysed in the same directory.
 Then navigate inside and run:

 ls -d -1 $PWD/*.fasta > input.txt